PC(USA) webinar speaks to biblical roots, logistics of protecting immigrants

 Categories: Office of the General Assembly, Presbyterian Mission Agency, Presbyterian News Service

 Tags: Alison J. Harrington, deportation, immigration, Jim Rigby, John Fife, National Sanctuary Movement, pcusa, presbyterian, presbyterian peace fellowship, sanctuary, sanctuary movement, Southside Presbyterian Church, St. Andrews Presbyterian Church, synod of the northeast

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Human Trafficking
+Ministries: Racial Equity Advocacy Committee (REAC), Human Trafficking